mzball-dt/dynatrace-pwsh/README.md

 ### get-tenantTokens.ps1
     For auditing Tokens available in a given Dynatrace Tenant

+### get-tenantTokenDetail.ps1
+    For when you only want information about a specific tenant token Use case:
+            - Checking scopes assigned to a token
+            - Checking scopes of tokens listed for use by run-clusterwide.ps1.

 ## get-tenantDashboards.ps1
     For auditing or reporting of who has created/shared dashboards in a given Dynatrace Tenant